OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/service-fabric/service-fabric-patch-orchestration-application.md

           {
             "UpdateId": "7392acaf-6a85-427c-8a8d-058c25beb0d6",
             "Title": "Cumulative Security Update for Internet Explorer 11 for Windows Server 2012 R2 (KB3185319)", "Description": "A security issue has been identified in a Microsoft software product that could affect your system.
 You can help protect your system by installing this update from Microsoft.
-For a complete listing of the issues that are included in this update, see the associated Microsoft Knowledge Base article.
-After you install this update, you may have to restart your system.", "ResultCode": 0
+For a complete listing of hello issues that are included in this update, see hello associated Microsoft Knowledge Base article.
+After you install this update, you may have toorestart your system.", "ResultCode": 0
           }
         ],